elazarl/elazarl.github.io/osvloader.md

 ```

 After lzloader decompress the loader, `boot16.S` calls the ELF file that now appears in `0x200000`
-by calling the address in its entry header.
+by calling the address in its entry point in the ELF header.
 This time, we're running a full fledged C++ program.

 But wait.
 One cannot just issue `call main` and expect their C++ program to start.
 Usually the OS sets a proper environment for your `C++` program, loads different sections to different
 location in the virtual memory.
-Zeros the `BSS` section, sets the `argv` and `argc` command line variables
+Zeros the `BSS` section, sets the `argv` and `argc` command line variables,
 etc. Who does all those things?
 In OSv _you_ are the OS.

 The entry point of `loader.elf` is `start32` in `boot.S`.
 Let's remember that `boot16.S` left the CPU